microsoft/entref-spring-boot/api/README.md

 Before any downloading make sure that you have you have the environment variables loaded (preferably in a shell); to so run `load_env.sh`.

 1. Run `data/getdata.sh` in Bash or your prefered shell.
 This downloads a dataset from IMDb for the people in our scenario, and also downloads a product dataset from the USDA.
-2. Use the Azure Portal to create the database `jacksonDatabase` with three collections: `products`, `names`, and `carts`.
+2. Use the Azure Portal to create the database `jacksonDatabases` with three collections: `products`, `names`, and `carts`.
+We'll be loading data into `products` and `names`
 3. During upload you may want to increase the throughput value - maybe as high as 100,000 - but remember to lower it back down once you're done to avoid over-charging!
     - Read more [here.](https://docs.microsoft.com/en-us/azure/cosmos-db/set-throughput)

 Follow the steps on Azure Cosmos DB's [import documentation for CSVs](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data#CSV):
 1. Download the DocumentDB Data Migration tool (see the link above for download).
 2. For the `names.basic.tsv` file, it is recommended to edit the file from TSV into a CSV, using something like Excel to make certain columns into text fields.
-    - Feel free to make this change in a Command Line editor like emacs or vim.
+    - Feel free to make this change in a Command Line editor like [emacs](https://www.gnu.org/software/emacs/) or [vim](https://www.vim.org/).
 Some fields have commas, so you want to make sure they're encapsulated as a string.
 3. Upload your files using the DocumentDB Data Migration tool
     - The link provided at the beginning of this list also provides steps for the CLI, which we will not cover here.
 4. In the Source Information section, select 'CSV file(s)' from the 'Import From' dropdown; enter a ',' (comma) for the 'Nesting Separator.'
-5. In the Target Information section, enter your database connection string, appending `;Database=jacksonDatabase` to the end; verify by clicking the button.
+5. In the Target Information section, enter your database connection string, appending `;Database=jacksonDatabases` to the end - or if you chose a different database, then that name; verify by clicking the button.
-6. Associate with a collection ([made separately](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-java)) that corresponds to the data being imported.
+6. Associate with a collection that corresponds to the data being imported.
+See the previous list's step 2.
 7. The partition key maybe the unique identifier for the dataset; for the `products` collection, it's the 'NDBNumber' and for `names` it's the 'nconst' fields.

 ### Logging